What are non functional requirements:

 When building non-functional requirements, one of the major difficulties is identifying what a specific non-functional requirement (NFR) is being built for, and then how to easily articulate this.

-In our what are non-functional requirements article, we cover in more detail what non-functional requirements are, and how building great NFR’s can help your team, stakeholders included, easily gauge the success of a project, process, or system from a particular viewpoint.
+In our in-depth what are non-functional requirements article, we cover in more detail what non-functional requirements are, and how building great NFR’s can help your team, stakeholders included, easily gauge the success of a project, process, or system from a particular viewpoint.

 But even with that knowledge, defining these requirements can still be difficult task to complete.